json420/degu/doc/tutorial.rst

 :class:`degu.base.ChunkedBodyIter` classes to produce your HTTP output body, both for the server response body and the client request body.

-First, we'll define two Python generator functions to product the server response body, one for chunked transfer-encoding, and another for content-length encoding:
+First, we'll define two silly Python generator functions to product the server response body, one for chunked transfer-encoding, and another for content-length encoding: